The Computer Pipe Organ

 I will not provide an introductory tutorial of organ or computer terminology, nor all the step-by-step instructions you would need to assemble your own variant of what I did, but here are some highlights and pointers:

-Each manual on my computer pipe organ is an ordinary electronic keyboard / synthesizer which was/is readily available.
+keyboard / synthesizer which was/is readily available.
 The first one I originally purchased because I wanted a fine professional instrument with good sound.
 And, for a while, I used it to produce sounds.
 But, now it could just as well be a cheaper model since it is only being used as an input device for the computer.
 I chose the

 Roland XP-60.
 The Roland